ajeetraina/genai-app-demo/tests/integration/README.md

 ## Test Configuration

-The tests are configured to use a local model runner service at `http://localhost:12434`.
-This can be modified in `helpers.go` if your setup is different.

-For CI/CD environments, you can uncomment the containerized setup in `helpers.go` which will create and manage test containers automatically.
+The tests use a socat container as a proxy to communicate with your host-based model runner.
+This allows the tests to run in an isolated Docker environment while still accessing the model runner service.

+The proxy configuration is defined in `helpers.go` in the `setupTestContainers()` function, which:

+1. Creates a Docker network
+2. Starts a socat container that forwards port 8080 to host.docker.internal:12434
+3. Returns the proper base URL to use for tests
+4. Provides a cleanup function to terminate containers and remove networks

 ## Adding New Tests

 To add new tests:

 1. Create a new test file in the `integration` package
-2. Use the `setupTestContainers()` function to get the base URL
+2. Use the `setupTestContainers()` function to get the base URL and cleanup function
 3. Implement test cases using standard Go testing conventions
 4. Add cleanup logic with `defer cleanup()`